miohtama/opsec/source/user/index.rst

 The site user loes their password through many channels: passwords are recycled across multiple sites (e.g. email account), passwords are too weak, password are given out through phishing emails or devices are compromised by malware.
 In this case, the two-factor authentication should stop the attacker with a mere password to access the user account.

-Having the two-factor authentication as optional is not often enough, as the users only see reduced usability (longer login time) and are not aware of thread models.
+Having the two-factor authentication as optional is not often enough, as the users only see the reduced usability (longer login process) and are not aware of thread models.
 Incentives, like reduced fees, should be used to encourage enabling the two-factor authentication.
 From business perspective, this can be justified as reduced support cost of dealing with hacked account cases.

 The most sensitive operations, like where money is transferred out from the system, should require minimum of two different two-factor tokens: one for login and one for transfer.
 This makes two-factor intercepting phishing site operation less robust, as the users are more likely notice bad URLs if they need to spend more time on the phishing site.
 With only one authentication token the phishing site can do transfer out on the second the user hits the login, making phishing more likely to success.